NHSDigital/communications-manager-api/docs/tests/development/post_v1_message-batches/validation.md

 <br/>

 **Asserts**
-- Response returns a 400 ‘Missing value’ error
+- Response returns a 400 ‘Too few items’ error
 - Response returns the expected error message body with references to the invalid attribute
 - Response returns the ‘X-Correlation-Id’ header if provided